Wetten/MVC-SFCH-Edunova-zavrsni-rad/README.md

 # MVC SFCH Edunova zavrsni rad
- Final product for the verification and certification process.
+ PHP Web Application for the PHP course in Edunova.